EremesNG/OutwardBetterInventory/README.md

 - ``Salvage``: This is functionally equivalent to putting the item into the crafting menu and attempting to "craft" it.
 The result is usually iron scraps, linen, palladium, etc.
 - ``Send to Stash``: Sends the item to your stash.
 This option works only if you are in a town with an active stash (so either a free one or you own a house there).
+- ``Send to Host's Stash``: Sends the item to the host's stash (ie. the player whose world you are in).
+This option works only if you are not the host in a multiplayer session.
 - ``Send to Other Player``: Sends the item to the other player.
 This option works only if you are in multiplayer and have a co-op partner connected.

 ## Configuration